 For more information on “The Best 300 Professors”: www.princetonreview.com/best-professors/.

 For more information on Marty Sternstein: http://faculty.ithaca.edu/martys/.

 For more information on Mike Haaf: http://faculty.ithaca.edu/mhaaf/.

-Originally published in Media Relations: Two from Ithaca College Included Among Princeton Review's 'Best 300 Professors'.
+Originally published in IC News: Two from Ithaca College Included Among Princeton Review's 'Best 300 Professors'.